Faraja17/pizza-order-in-python/README.md

 ### Continued development

-I plan to spend more time learning and practicing JavaScript and data structures and algorithims, then I want to come back to Python and continue coding along with the book *Automate the Boring Stuff* by Al Sweigart, and working on more projects.
+I plan to spend more time learning and practicing JavaScript and data structures and algorithims, then I want to come back to Python and continue coding along with the book *Automate the Boring Stuff* by Al Sweigart, and working on more projects in Python.

 ### Useful resources